The Last Mile (prison rehabilitation program): History

+The Last Mile was initially modeled as a pro bono startup accelerator inside San Quentin, designed with prison security protocols and restrictions in mind.
+With mentorship from Redlitz and Parenti, each participant conceptualized a business, developed a business plan, and prepared a business pitch.
+In May 2012, the inaugural TLM Demo Day was held at San Quentin State Prison with six graduates pitching their startup ideas in front of 350+ business and tech C-suite executives, entrepreneurs, government officials, and new organization.

 The Last Mile was initially modeled as a pro bono startup accelerator inside San Quentin with restrictions imposed to meet prison security protocols.
 With mentorship from Redlitz and Parenti, each participant conceptualized a business, developed a business plan, and prepared a business pitch.
 In May 2012, the inaugural TLM Demo Day was held at San Quentin State Prison with six program graduates pitching their startup ideas in front of 350+ business and tech C-Suite executives, entrepreneurs, government officials, and news organizations.